Where's My Refund? Top 5 Reasons It's Been Delayed

 Best tip: file an electronic return

 Paper returns are processed manually, which usually takes between four and six weeks.
-In 2017, the IRS warned taxpayers of delays in processing paper returns, suggesting that the minimum turnaround time could be as long as seven weeks.
+Each year the IRS warns taxpayers of delays in processing paper returns, suggesting that the minimum turnaround time can often be as long as seven weeks.

-Use TurboTax's Where's My Refund tracker to check the efile status of your federal tax return and how to check the tax refund status directly with the IRS.
+Use TurboTax's Where's My Refund tracker to check the status of your federal tax return and tax refund directly with the IRS.